Nazbiyke/IIR-Band-Pass-Filter-/README.md

 Computes and plots the magnitude frequency response

-2. Group Delay Equalization Using an All-Pass Filter
+## 2. Group Delay Equalization Using an All-Pass Filter

 Because IIR filters do not have linear phase, the second part of the project implements a group-delay equalization method:

-Designs an all-pass filter with transfer function H₂(z)
+-Designs an all-pass filter with transfer function H₂(z)

-Cascades it with the original filter:
+-Cascades it with the original filter

-𝐻
-(
-𝑧
-)
-=
-𝐻
-1
-(
-𝑧
-)
-⋅
-𝐻
-2
-(
-𝑧
-)
-H(z)=H
-1
-	​

-(z)⋅H
-2
-	​

-(z)

-Produces and plots:
+-Produces and plots:

-Magnitude response of the cascade
+  - Magnitude response of the cascade

-Phase response
+  - Phase response

-Group delay (showing improvement in the passband)
+  - Group delay (showing improvement in the passband)

 🛠 Methods and MATLAB Functions Used